Introduction

 View source code

-Example 13 - Multiple graphs
+Multiple graphs

 Several graphs can be drawn in the same chat area.
-This is done by simply calling ResetData and adding new data to be plotted.
+This is done by simply calling resetData and adding new data to be plotted.
 The one drawback is the chart must have it's scale pre-calculated.

 View source code